Engee documentation

 Notebook

-In this script we will describe several ways to create unit matrices and show how to compare these matrices in terms of their memory footprint.
+In this script, we will talk about several ways to create unit matrices and show how these matrices can be compared with each other in terms of the memory they occupy.

 Task description

-Create a matrix whose main diagonal is filled with units (the other elements are either zero or missing).
+Let's create a matrix with the main diagonal filled with ones (the remaining elements are either zero or missing).
 Assume that such a matrix can be not only square, but ideally also multidimensional.

 In [ ]: